 There are local name brands and franchises of recognizable international brands to choose from.
 Local car rental companies tend to be cheaper but often have older cars and more issues with both cars and paperwork.
 This is one of the occasions where you pay what you get for.
 If you have a smaller agencies car and something goes wrong you may have to wait longer to get a replacement especially if they have limited locations and supply of available cars.

 Tip: Confirm with the agency how much liability insurance is from their company as well as other insurance prices.
 This way there are no surprises when you arrive to pick up your car.
 So even if you book through a booking site, contact the actual car rental company because booking sites often will not tell you the prices.
-So that cheap price could jump $16-$21 when you walk in the door to your agency.
+So that cheap price could jump $20-$30 USD when you walk in the door to your agency.
+That is why we like this car rental website because they tell you the insurance rate.

 Remember when booking that Mexico has more manual cars and you have the option when booking.
 If you do not want a manual car or cannot drive one, make sure you book an automatic.
 Some rental agencies offer car seats and GPS at extra charges.
 If you need these make sure the agency has these to offer.
 Most car rentals in Mexico are unlimited mileage which is a good thing.